Sarah BerryWeb Marketing Consultant

-You can build your email subscriber list with the following B2B lead generation strategies:
+You can build your email subscriber list with the following B2B marketing strategies:

 For each of these tactics, your team can take a few different approaches.
 For example, you may publish an exclusive, downloadable guide that requires users to provide their email.
 Or, you may launch a PPC campaign that encourages buyers to complete a contact form and become a lead.

-If you use email marketing as a part of your B2B marketing plan, make your life simpler with an email marketing management program, like MyEmailFX, Mailchimp, or Adobe Campaign.
+If you use email marketing as one of your B2B marketing strategies, make your life simpler with an email marketing management program, like EmailMarketingFX, Mailchimp, or Adobe Campaign.
 Each tool can help your business personalize, monitor, and track your campaigns.

 Get a custom B2B digital marketing strategy